 Patients who are currently undergoing dialysis treatment for kidney failure, or renal disorders, may be interested to know about a new technology that could greatly improve their dialysis access.

 Dialysis treatment helps patients that have kidney disease with the process of removing excess water and toxins from the blood when their body can no longer do so naturally.
-The VasQ is an investigational device not yet approved by the FDA which provides physicians with a way to support and stabilize flow through a newly created fistula (connection of the vein and artery) for dialysis access.
+The VasQ is an investigational device not yet approved by the FDA, but has received breakthrough device designation, which provides physicians with a way to support and stabilize flow through a newly created fistula (connection of the vein and artery) for dialysis access.
 Earlier studies from Europe have demonstrated VasQ improves the success rate of fistulas becoming usable for hemodialysis when compared to fistula’s without VasQ.

 CTVS is currently the only group in Austin participating in the VasQ trial and contributing to this promising research that could help dialysis patients everywhere receive effective dialysis access more quickly and potentially have that access last longer.

 Why is this study important for dialysis patients and how can it improve my treatments?